Moraware/APISamples/README.md

 # APISamples
-Samples using the JobTracker API
+Snippets/Code samples using the JobTracker API